drollbeack18100/HaZeDScript/README.md

 A Linux-based operating system.
 We recommend Kali Linux 2 or Kali rolling.
 Kali 2 & rolling.

 I'm not responsible for your actions ..

 If you installed this program that means that you accept the Instructions(Warnings)

+If you found any bug report it here or email me.

+#1